cristinatincu/road-bike-price-comparison-website/README.md

 # Road bike price comparison website
-The api retrieves the data from a database.
+The api retrieves the data about bike models and their prices from a database.
 The app is a web application which receives the data from the api and presents it to the user.

 ## Technologies